 Qualifications

-* Excellent written - verbal communication skills
+* Has excellent verbal and written communication skills

 Benefits*: TRC offers a competitive benefit package consisting of: